Latinos in Action California to host conference focusing on mental health for Latino community in late March

 Participants will be given time to break off and have conversations where they can share their own experiences from the past year with one another.

-Additionally, a list of mental health resources will be provided with services that can be obtained on a city-wide and county level.
+Additionally, a list of mental health resources will be provided with services that can be obtained on a citywide and county level.

 Some of the organizations who are scheduled to share their services include YWCA, offering support for women who have experienced different forms of trauma and the Long Beach Trauma Recovery Center, which seeks to “address barriers to mental health services in diverse communities.”